UNINETTSigma2/documentation/apps/nco.md

 ## Running NCO

-To load a NCO module, run in the terminal

-    module load NCO/<version>

-Run `module avail` to see the complete list of available versions.
-The table below lists the available versions.

 | Module     | Version     |
 | :------------- | :------------- |
 | NCO |4.6.6-intel-2017a|

+To see available versions when logged into Fram issue command

+    module spider nco

+To use NCO type

+    module load NCO/<version>

 ## License Information